BioinformaticsSTU/OmicsARules/README.md

 ## Data discretization

 The uploading data is preferable to be a binary dataset containing interested genes.
-Alternatively, if the input dataset contains continuous variable, users should first identify the interesting genes according to their own measures.
+Alternatively, if the input dataset contains continuous variable, users should firstly identify the interesting genes according to their own measures.
 For example, for mRNA profiling data, the genes can be selected and sorted by P values from differential expression analysis.
 OmicsARules provides four cutoff values to discretize the continuous values into binary matrix, namely mean, median, P25 (the upper quartile), P75 (the lower quartile).
 OmicsARules calculates one of these cutoff values (according to the user's choice) in each column, and if the values in each gene of a particular sample larger than the cutoff value, this value would be transformed into 1, otherwise, 0 is used.

 ## Result example

-Association rules analysis was performed on ESCA mRNA expression (support=0.4 and confidence=0.8).
-This dataset contains 184 patients and the top-2000 DEGs.
+This association rules analysis was performed on ESCA mRNA expression (support=0.4 and confidence=0.8).
+The dataset contains 184 patients and the top-2000 DEGs.
 Interestingly, some well-known relationships between genes were observed.
 For instance, a particular rule {CDK1}==>{CCNB2} was identified with support 0.435, confidence 0.808 and lift 1.416.
 From biological viewpoint, this rule means co-occurrence of CDK1 and CCNB2 dysregulation in mRNA expression happened on more than 40% ESCA patients [the actual frequency: supp(CDK1 ∪ CCNB2 )=43.5%].
 In view of confidence, when CDK1 was dysregulated, the possibility of simultaneously altered CCNB2 expression was 80.8% [supp(CDK1)=99/184=53.8%; supp(CDK1 ∪ CCNB2)==80/184=43.5%; supp(CDK1 ∪ CCNB2 )/supp(CDK1)=80.8%].
 As for another measure lift, compared to possibility of random events, that is, dysregulation of CDK1 was independent of CCNB1 [supp(CDK1)=53.8%; supp(CCNB2)=105/184=57.1%; supp(CDK1)×supp(CCNB2)=30.7%], their co-dysregulation was 1.416 times more frequent [supp(CDK1 ∪ CCNB2)/(supp(CDK1) ×upp(CCCNB2))=1.416].

 ```
  lhs rhs support confidence lift lamda